-The short term exposure limit (STEL) provides limits for the control of short term exposure.
-These are important supplements to the eight-hour TWA exposure standards which are more concerned with the total intake over long periods of time.
+The STEL provides limits only for the control of short term exposure.
+STELs are important supplements to the eight-hour TWA exposure standards which are more concerned with the total intake over long periods of time.
 Generally, STELs are established to minimise the risk of: